 I've shared personal stories before, and now I'm back again.

 I broke into Hollywood in 2013, with a script on the Black List called Shovel Buddies.
 That script took me everywhere, and eventually became a movie you can rent on iTunes.
-But, most importantly, it introduced me to Hollywood and to friends and mentors I would work with over the years.
+Although, it seems like it's not there anymore.

-In the last decade, I learned a ton from my mentors and the assignments that came to me.
+In the last decade plus, I learned a ton from my mentors and the assignments that came to me.
 They each provided the opportunity to network, price my worth, and learn how to be a writer in Hollywood.
 It wasn't just about the words on the page.
 It was about how to handle certain situations, personalities, and sometimes how to fail gracefully.

 Through it all, I felt optimistic about what came next.